Ford Focus review - Practicality, comfort and boot space

 - 3MPG, CO2 and running costsThe Focus has great fuel economy, is reasonable to insure and doesn't fare too badly come resale time.

-- 5Practicality, comfort and boot space - currently readingPlenty of space in the cabin for a family with fast-growing children - and the boot should be just about big enough to cope with their luggage too.
+- 5Practicality, comfort and boot space - currently readingThere's plenty of space in the Ford Focus cabin - and the boot should be just about big enough to cope with family life.